mmamedov/page-cache/README.md

 Full-page PHP Caching library
 ----
 PageCache is a lightweight PHP library for full page cache, works out of the box with zero configuration.
 Use it when you need a simple yet powerfull file based PHP caching solution.
+Page caching for mobile devices is built-in.

 No Database calls
 ----